Exploring the islands on a small yacht is the classic way to see the Galapagos, just like Charles Darwin did when he traveled around the Galapagos.

 A Few of Our Favorite Galapagos Cruises:

-The luxurious 20-passenger Origin Galapagos yacht was custom designed for comfort and sustainability.
+The luxurious 20-passenger each Origin, Theory, and Evolve Galapagos Yachts are sister ships custom designed for comfort and sustainability.
 The sophisticated design maximizes ocean views from the ten deluxe staterooms on the main deck and the expansive indoor and outdoor social and observation areas.
-The Origin offers world-class service and amenities while saving fuel and treading gently on the earth.
+The Origin, Theory, and Evolve offer world-class service and amenities while saving fuel and treading gently on the earth.
 The itineraries are carefully designed so you will experience the best of the Galapagos, while the inspired gourmet style menus, open bar policy, and sun deck and hot tub will keep you comfortable and happy.
-Trip Length: 8 Days Destination: Galapagos Islands Accommodations: 20 passenger Luxury Yacht Activities: Wildlife viewing, naturalist walks, snorkeling, kayaking, stand up paddle boarding
+Trip Length: 8 Days Destination: Galapagos Islands Accommodations: Luxury yachts with 20 passengers each Activities: Wildlife viewing, naturalist walks, snorkeling, kayaking, stand up paddle boarding